-I study how organizational and informational frictions at the microeconomic level shape macroeconomic fluctuations and how household heterogeneity influences aggregate outcomes.
+I study how organizational and informational frictions shape macroeconomic fluctuations and how household heterogeneity influences aggregate outcomes.

 "A Theory of Supply Function Choice and Aggregate Supply," with Joel P. Flynn and Karthik Sastry.
 Paper, SSRN Link.
-April 2024.
-Revise and resubmit, American Economic Review.
+April 2025.
+Conditionally accepted, American Economic Review.

 "Price Level and Inflation Dynamics in Heterogeneous Agent Economies," with Greg Kaplan and Giovanni L. Violante.
 Paper, Non-Technical Summary.
 August 2023.
 Revise and resubmit, Econometrica.